openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 Viewing Sections in the Outline
 ********************************

-The follow example shows four sections, all collapsed, in the course outline:
+The following example shows four sections, all collapsed, in the course outline.

 .. image:: ../../../shared/building_and_running_chapters/Images/sections-outline.png
  :alt: Four sections in the outline